Do you remember what happened on Aug. 21, 2017? It was a big deal at the time, but it quickly came and went.

 It provides a good analogy of how some investors allow irrational fears — often stirred by news events or pundits who make wild predictions — to influence their financial decisions, especially their investing strategies.

-Could any of these cause a sharp decline in stock prices?
 What does it all mean for your investment strategy?
 How should you respond to negative news?

-To answer, it might be helpful to look at events that worried many investors in the past, to see how those events affected the financial markets at the time.
+To answer, it might be helpful to look at events that worried many investors in the past to see how those events affected the financial markets at the time.

 Remember when Greece defaulted on its debt?
-During the run-up to that event, Standard & Poor’s downgraded Greece’s debt to junk status in April 2010, after which the S&P 500 index fell 16 percent over the next 10 weeks.
+During the run-up to that event, Standard & Poor’s downgraded Greece’s debt to junk status in April 2010, after which the S&P 500 fell 16 percent over the next 10 weeks.
 But a year later, the index was up 31 percent.

 The lesson is simple: When unsettling events take place, don’t react like those of ancient times.
 Instead, stick with the long-range financial plan your planner helped you develop.
 Although past performance doesn’t guarantee future results, you can rely on your planner to work in your best interest if and when turbulent times arise.